Apadmi-Engineering/Mockzilla/docs/docs/endpoints.md

 The following can be configured globally across all endpoints [here](/dokka/mockzilla-common/com.apadmi.mockzilla.lib.models/-mockzilla-config/-builder/#1935914297%2FFunctions%2F1121797123).

 Network requests generally don't complete instantly.
-Mockzilla can mimic the latency of a network and can be configured either across all endpoints on the top level config, or on individual endpoints as follows:
+Mockzilla can mimic the latency of a network and can be configured either across all endpoints on the top-level config, or on individual endpoints as follows:

 === "Kotlin"
     ```kotlin